ZIMBABWE LIBRARY ASSOCIATION

 Article 18: Amendments

-1. This Constitution shall only be amended by two-thirds (2/3) majority vote of members present in person or by written proxy at an AGM or Special General Meeting convened for this purpose.
+1. This Constitution shall only be amended by two-thirds (2/3) majority vote of members present in person at an AGM or Special General Meeting convened for this purpose.

-2. Constitutional changes may be proposed by a Branch, Interest Group or the NEC, prior to an AGM or Special General Meeting called for this purpose.
-Members must receive at least sixty (60) days notice of such proposed amendments.
+2. Constitutional changes may be proposed by a Branch the NEC, prior to an AGM or Special General Meeting called for this purpose.
+Members must receive at least sixty (60) days’ notice of such proposed amendments.

 3. If the Constitutional amendment alters the composition of any elected structure of The Association, the current structure shall stay in office until the day the amendments come into effect, even if the elections for new body or organs have taken place before that date.